wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Installing Kibana
 -----------------

 Download the script.
-In case of installing Kibana on the same server as Open Distro for Elasticsearch, this step must me skipped:
+In case of installing Kibana on the same server as Open Distro for Elasticsearch, this step must be skipped:

 .. code-block:: console